External quantum fluctuations select measurement contexts: Context selection by the environment

-The additional information provided by the initial quantum state of the environment changes the orthonormal states describing collective physical properties of the system and the environment into a set of non-normalised non-orthogonal states $\{\ket{\lambda(m)}_S\}$ which describe the properties of the system derived by applying the correlations of the joint state $\{\ket{m}_{ES}\}$ to the known properties of the environment $\ket{\varphi_{\mathrm{init}}}_E$.
+{Here, the state $\{\ket{m}_{ES}\}$ is an entangled state (over the system and environment Hilbert spaces) that describes the (accidental) correlations responsible for the result $m$, while the quantum fluctuations of the environment described by $\ket{\varphi_{\mathrm{init}}}_E$ assign quantum amplitudes to the contribution that originates from the environment only.
+The result is a description of the objective causes of the measurement outcome, i.e. the quantum state of the system that can be associated with the outcome once the quantum statistics of the environment have been accounted for.} The additional information provided by the initial quantum state of the environment changes the orthonormal states describing collective physical properties of the system and the environment into a set of non-normalised non-orthogonal states $\{\ket{\lambda(m)}_S\}$ {(over the Hilbert space of the system alone)} which describe the properties of the system derived by applying the correlations of the joint state $\{\ket{m}_{ES}\}$ to the known properties of the environment $\ket{\varphi_{\mathrm{init}}}_E$.

 To better understand the role of the environment, we should first consider how this formalism describes the projection on an orthogonal basis $\{\ket{a}_S\}$ representing the eigenstates of an observable $\hat{A}$.
 In this case, we should obtain only a small subset of outcomes $\{\ket{m=a}_{ES}\}$, and each of these outcomes can be written as a product state,